lateralblast/lunar/README.md

 protect against errors.
 The -x (xtrace) shell flag can be enabled by using the script with the -Q or --debug flag.

-If you run into errors, you can disable the -w and -u flags, by running the script with the -q or --nostrict flag.
+If you run into errors, you can disable the -e and -u flags, by running the script with the -q or --nostrict flag.

 Version
 -------

-Current version 10.0.5
+Current version 10.0.6

 Refer to lunar.sh and changelog for more up to date version information